saran-surya/certificate-gen/README.md

 # CERTIFICATE-GENERATOR / MAILER
 This Package mainly focusses on creating bulk Certificates and mailing them to the corresponding respondents

+## We now Support both Excel and Csv files

 # Installation
 - ## pip install certificate-gen